timescale/docs/migrate/dual-write-and-backfill/dual-write-from-postgres.md

 add an extra argument to change the `-i` flag to `-i ''`.

 To check the sed version, you can use the command `sed --version`.
-While the GNU version will explicitly identify itself as GNU, the BSD version of sed generally doesn't provide a straightforward --version flag and will simply output an "illegal option" error.
+While the GNU version explicitly identifies itself as GNU, the BSD version of sed generally doesn't provide a straightforward --version flag and simply outputs an "illegal option" error.
 </Highlight>

 A brief explanation of this script is: